Grace and the Grotesque

 - Lewis, C. S. The Magician's Nephew.
 1955.
 HarperCollins, 2002.
 ISBN: 978-0064471107

-- print out all PDFs linked from the Path 1 calendar, and bring to class (unless you have a tablet or laptop screen on which you can take notes)
+- print out all PDFs of poems, essays, and paintings linked from the Path 1 calendar, and bring to class (unless you have a tablet or laptop screen on which you can write notes by hand)

-- one additional film, to be assigned along with "Path 2" groups (see below).
+- one additional Path 2 film which will be assigned along with "Path 2" groupings.
 Purchase these legally so you can watch this particular film multiple times.

 PATH 1: In-Class